The Neowit Playground is your hands-on workbench for turning messy, heterogeneous sensor streams into clean, useful time-series - in seconds.

 Example

-You have defined a data source people_count_device containing a device with people count data, and selected hourly output resolution. agg(people_count_device, “max”) will give you the maximum number of people for each hour that the sensor reported a people count. agg(people_count_device, “max”, true) (that is, enabling the fillna option) will fill in missing counts with the previous count before aggregating (effectively assuming that the people count will stay the same until a new count is reported), giving you the maximum number of people for every hour.
+You have defined a data source people_count_device containing a device with people count data, and selected an output resolution of one minute. agg(people_count_device, “max”) will give you the maximum number of people for each hour that the sensor reported a people count. agg(people_count_device, “max”, true) (that is, enabling the fillna option) will fill in missing counts with the previous count before aggregating (effectively assuming that the people count will stay the same until a new count is reported), giving you the maximum number of people for every hour.

 avg(data, fillna)